 The following linked resources and Guide to Getting Started are intended to support faculty and instructors who are teaching remotely.
 We have been able to learn from the remote teaching and learning challenges experienced in the spring 2020 semester thanks to feedback from students, faculty, and staff.
 We can now also review feedback from the MIT Instructor Remote Teaching Survey on the fall 2020 semester, as presented by the Dean for Digital Learning, Krishna Rajagopal, in the following recording.

 Before continuing, please take a moment to review the spring 2021 Emergency Academic Regulations and Recommendations, as well as the Expanded Grading Policy updated for the spring 2021 semester.
 You can also find the updated information for faculty and teaching staff on MIT Now.

-For additional resources and considerations specific to the upcoming spring semester, see this timely article by the Teaching + Learning Lab.
+For additional resources and considerations specific to the spring semester, see this timely article by the Teaching + Learning Lab.

 This Canvas site contains resources and workshop recordings on engaging students, building community, promoting equity, assessing learning in remote subjects, and teaching with MIT-licensed EdTech tools.

 Before each semester, TLL facilitates a collection of workshops to support MIT students as they prepare to TA, now with support for the unique demands of remote teaching and learning.
 Registration is open for the current session (February 2-11, 2021) until the final workshop on Thursday, February 11.

 Additional workshop materials and asynchronous resources are available via Canvas.

 Open Learning has created tutorials and resources on how to use Canvas, how to create & store video with Panopto and other tools, and where to find support and help documentation for MIT-licensed Ed Tech tools.